• Skip to primary navigation

 Step Two: Make a Bunny Ears Template

-Next, I drew bunny ear templates onto scrap card stock and cut those out.
+Next, I drew bunny ear templates onto scrap cardstock and cut those out.
 I drew a large ear and a smaller ear.

 Step Three: Create the Bunny Ears

 Then, I used the larger ear template to cut out two white felt ears.
-I used the smaller template to cut out two pink felt ears.

 Cut out felt ears to make a cute DIY Dollar Store Bunny Planter that's perfect for Easter or spring.

-I glued one pink felt ear onto each white felt ear.
+Then, I glued one pink felt ear onto each white felt ear.

 These felt ears will become bunny ears in this darling DIY Dollar Store Bunny Planter project.